ropensci/roweb3/content/blog/2024-04-18-fostering-equity-and-leadership/index.en.md

 1. **Initial Application Review**: The journey begins with rOpenSci staff examining all submissions to verify the eligibility and technical specifics of each application.
 This ensures that every candidate meets the basic criteria for consideration.

 2. **Community Revision:** Each application undergoes a detailed assessment by *two* members of the rOpenSci community, including the current mentors of the Champions Program.
-In this step, reviewers use a [rubric](https://docs.google.com/spreadsheets/d/1ZySOzrMSYq6OlMgWpYOBZedO9FVkOsPe_e-lqcUYQyQ/edit#gid=914293396) to guarantee objective and thorough revisions based on commonly established criteria.
+In this step, reviewers use a [rubric](https://docs.google.com/spreadsheets/d/1ZySOzrMSYq6OlMgWpYOBZedO9FVkOsPe_e-lqcUYQyQ/edit#gid=914293396) to guarantee objective and thorough revisions based on commonly established criteria[^1].

 3. **Consistency Analysis:** A quantitative analysis is conducted to examine the consensus among reviewers.
 This step ensures that revisions are aligned, promoting fairness and minimizing bias in the selection process.